-Access or connect android app to localhost over Wi-Fi and it will give you a lot flexibility to develop, run and test the app.
-My scenario was that I had created an android app which had need to access my local web server (XAMPP) for faster testing and the application was running on an emulator as well as device.
+Connect android app to localhost over Wi-Fi and it gives a lot of flexibility to develop, run and test the app.
+My scenario was that I had created an android app which had a need to access my local web server (XAMPP) for faster testing and the application was running on the device as well as an emulator.

-You might be either using PHP + MySQL or C# + MSSQL on Apache / IIS Server respectively.
+You might be using either PHP + MySQL or C# + MSSQL on Apache/IIS Server respectively.
 And you need to code and test your app before moving them to production.
-You can access or connect android app to local web server over Wi-Fi, without need of internet connection and eliminating the bad idea to communicate host or your live server.
+You can access or connect the android app to the local web server over Wi-Fi, without the need of internet connection.
+It saves you from waiting for the response from a remote host or your live server.

-I believe that you have already setup your localhost and files to serve the request being receive from device.
-Ensure that your local server is accessible (type http://localhost/ in your PC’s browser and get response).
-The article is intended to answer the following similar questions:
+I believe that you have already set up your localhost and files to serve the request being received from the device.
+Ensure that your local server is accessible (type http://localhost/ in your PC’s browser and get a response).

 - Run android app against a localhost API

-- How to access localhost from mobile browser
+- How to access localhost from a mobile browser

 - Connecting to localhost web server from android application